Saturation-IO/saturation-js/VIBE.md

 Copy and paste this entire prompt into Claude Code or v0.app:

 ```
-.First, read the Saturation SDK README to understand the library:
+First, read the Saturation SDK README to understand the library:
 https://raw.githubusercontent.com/Saturation-IO/saturation-js/refs/heads/main/README.md

 Then create a MINIMAL Next.js application in the CURRENT DIRECTORY (do NOT create a new folder) with: